-Car Accident Lawsuits Against the At-Fault Driver
+Car Accident Lawsuits Against The At-Fault Driver

-While no-fault PIP benefits provide some compensation if you are injured in a car accident, they will often be insufficient to fully compensate you for your injuries.
+Although no-fault PIP benefits provide some compensation if you are injured in a car accident, they will often be insufficient to fully compensate you for your injuries.
 Many times, pursuing a car accident lawsuit against the other driver who caused the accident is the only way you can be “made whole.”

-The most important benefit of a car accident lawsuit is that it permits you to pursue damages which you otherwise would not be entitled to under your own no-fault PIP benefits:
+The most important benefit of a car accident lawsuit is that it allows you to pursue two types of damages for your injuries, which you otherwise would not be entitled to under your own no-fault PIP benefits:

-Who can bring a Car Accident Lawsuit?
+Who Can Bring A Car Accident Lawsuit?

-Who Pays Damages for Car Accident Lawsuits?
+Who Pays Damages For Car Accident Lawsuits?